Messy Hearts Circle FAQ Series

-Messy Hearts Circle is a small-group sharing experience I host and facilitate, both in-person and online, for people navigating life’s many dualities—between cultures, expectations, identities, and different versions of themselves.
+Messy Hearts Circle is a small group sharing experience we host and facilitate, both in-person and online, for people navigating life’s many dualities—between cultures, expectations, identities, and different versions of themselves.

 It’s structured, confidential, and guided by clear agreements that prioritize psychological safety, consent, respect, and care.